kreteshq/kretes.dev/tutorial/using-tailwindcss.md

 # Using Tailwind CSS in Kretes

-CSS in Kretes is located in the `<project root>/stylesheets` directory.
+CSS in Kretes is located in the `stylesheets` directory.
 By convention the `main.css` is the entry point.
 You can use it as the only file containing your CSS or you can split it into several files and import using the `@import` directive.

 Let's start by creating the configuration files for Tailwind.
 We need `tailwind.config.js` and `postcss.config.js`.
-Both must be placed in the `<project root>/config` directory.
+Both must be placed in the `config/` directory.

 `tailwind.config.js`:
 ```js